0nid1/0nid1.github.io/content/post/battlehack/welcome/index.md

 To find the password used by seela, as Google says, we can use an attack called "bruteforce".
 ![image](https://user-images.githubusercontent.com/69204254/216843124-4edabd84-d823-4160-99b9-cc1e70e4f314.png)

-In the first link: `https://null-byte.wonderhowto.com/how-to/gain-ssh-access-servers-by-brute-forcing-credentials-0194263/` We can find that there is a tool called "Hydra" which can help us in this situation.
+In the first [link](`https://null-byte.wonderhowto.com/how-to/gain-ssh-access-servers-by-brute-forcing-credentials-0194263/), we can find that there is a tool called "Hydra" which can help us in this situation.
+We can find that there is a tool called "Hydra" which can help us in this situation.
 The website tells us that we need a username and a wordlist.
 To know what wordlist we should use, we can try to ask google which one can be good to try.